jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 3.0.1

+Updated Jenkins Plugin Parent to Version 4.32 to ensure, that no Log4j issues exist.

 ### Version 3.0.0

 I removed several deprecated configuration parts in this version.
 They were deprecated long time ago on very old versions.